GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/8_var_expansion_indirection_and_stack_parameterization.rst

             - intel-mpi
             - wrfv4

-The above configuration will execute 6 experiments, comprising a basic scaling study on three different sets of nodes across two different platforms.
-This configuration was the final result of the :ref:`zips_and_matrices` tutorial.
+The above configuration will execute 4 experiments, comprising a basic scaling study on three different sets of nodes across two different platforms.

 You will expand this definition to perform the same sweep over multiple MPI implementations.
 Over the course of this tutorial, you will learn how to use